Meditation is a centuries-old technique that many of us have embraced for a variety of different reasons.

 For a moment, consider that you can regulate your learning:

-- and memory by being motionless for a few minutes.
+• And memory by being motionless for a few minutes.

 Listed below are some examples of how you may use this information.

-Increase Your Ability to Concentrate, Pay Attention, and Recall Information
+Concentrate, Pay Attention, and Recall Information

-Are having difficulty remembering tasks?
+Are you having difficulty remembering tasks?

 Does Mediation Improve Thinking Skills